Fusian – an new type of sushi-ya

 The concept is so simple it should have been obvious, but Fusion, a new sushi chain in one of the states you would least expect to see it happen is changing the way people look at sushi.
 The way it works is just like Chipotle.
 You choose between seaweed, white rice or brown sushi rice and add a protein, which can be traditional sushi ingredients such as tuna or salmon, or more regionalized choices like steak or chicken.
 Then you add in some veggies, and top it off with a sauce of your own choice.
 You can get it customized how you like it and they make it right before your eyes.

 This is not sushi as an art form, and it is a very different experience to sitting in front of a sushi chef who has trained his or her entire life.
 This is a modern approach to sushi, complete with online ordering and a complete description of exactly how many calories, fat, sodium, carbs, fiber and protein you are getting in your roll.
-This allows health conscious consumers to choose low calorie sushi options.
+This allows nutrition conscious consumers to choose low calorie sushi options.
 It is efficient, quick, and ideal for people on the go.
 Fusian is what happens when social media, time crunched millennials and a nation wide craze for sushi combine together to create something delicious and novel.
 The ingredients are made to fit local tastes, which explains the availability of sauces like sweet chili and sriracha and the fact that you can get cream cheese in your roll (which is ironically labelled as a vegetable on their website!).

 Here is a screenshot of their menu (notice the last item on the vegetable list!).
 I had to get a picture before they changed it.
 Reminds me of when senators were trying to call pizza a vegetable.

 Is sushi still good far from the sea?

 Maybe you are skeptical.
 How can sushi be any good when you’re in Ohio?
 Won’t the fish be less fresh, and the ingredients of poor quality, especially when it’s served at fast food prices?